MzArlowe/bit-picker.io---Client/README.md

 2-16-2022 - Configured the fetch to work and got some issues worked out with the server code.
 Repushed to Heroku.
 2-17-2022 - Added and fixed code in updateBuild, added component code in bitIndex and updateBit is 'done'.
 2-17-2022 - Coded my CreateBit, GetBit, and my UpdateBit.
+2-17-2022 - Got my login and Auth back up and running.
+Display is showing my builds but now on the actual createBuild.
+2-19&20-2022 - Finally got my builds to display and worked on style.
+Fetch, Delete, Get work.
+Update modal works but not the update feature.
 Comments

 ## Learn More